neilpa/Dumpster/README.md

 # Dumpster
-Additional container types and functions for Swift.
+Additional container protocols and functions for Swift.